wsydney76/craft-contentoverview/docs/config/section-settings.md

 * Type: `string|array`

-Path to a twig template inside the projects templates folder.
-Will be called with an entries variable.
+Path to a twig template inside the [custom template root](./plugin-config#customtemplateroot).
+Will be called with `entry` and `sectionConfig` variable.

 See [Multi Section Setup](./page-config#multi-section-setup).